 When we're pregnant we're super cautious about everything we do to our bodies.
 I've been there, in a nurse's office, with three inches of undyed roots, asking if it was safe to use nail polish.
 We do everything possible to protect the little babies growing within us, so it's understandable that some mothers have been hesitant to get the flu shot while pregnant.

-The new study, published in the journal Pediatrics, saw researchers review records of more than 400,000 babies, from birth to six months.
+A recent study, published in the journal Pediatrics, saw researchers review records of more than 400,000 babies, from birth to six months.

 “It's a very large study that looks at very many pregnant woman and could not find adverse effects among them, or among their infants," Dr. Elizabeth Barnett, a member of the American Academy of Pediatrics (AAP) Committee on Infectious Diseases and Professor of Pediatrics at Boston University School of Medicine, tells Motherly.